1. What is a Cataract?

 Topical Anesthesia

-CATARACT SURGERY IS DONE USING A TOPICAL ANESTHETIC [EYEDROPS] COMBINED WITH “TWILIGHT” OR CONSCIOUS SEDATION.
+CATARACT SURGERY IS PERFORMED USING TOPICAL ANESTHESIA (EYEDROPS) ALONG WITH CONSCIOUS SEDATION, COMMONLY KNOWN AS “TWILIGHT” SEDATION.

-Conscious sedation is a technique where a small dose of anesthesia is given to induce a “twilight” or sleepy state.
-Twilight anesthesia is designed to make you feel more comfortable during cataract surgery.
+Conscious sedation involves administering a small amount of anesthesia to induce a “twilight” or drowsy state.
+This technique aims to enhance your comfort during cataract surgery.

 7. What are the steps of cataract surgery?